jasour/SDP-Solvers_Moment-SOS-Optimization/Low-Rank Relaxation_ProxSDP/Example2_Risk-Assessment/Using_Julia_JuMP/README.md

 2) Run "SDP_Julia_JuMP.jl" to solve the SDP.

-3) Run "Main_Plot" to plot the polynomial solution of the SDP (i.e., polynomial indicator function)
+3) Run "Main_Plot.m" to plot the polynomial solution of the SDP (i.e., polynomial indicator function)